 How could I reasonably adjust my expectations?

-Be open to the fact that you will make mistakes.
-Mistakes are a normal and natural part of life.
+Mistakes are a healthy and natural part of life.
 It’s okay to goof up.
-In fact you shouldn’t be embarrassed when things don’t turn out as expected.
-Everyone is fallible, and nobody is ever perfect no matter how things may appear to be on the surface.
-You must therefore accept the fact that mistakes will be made and as such you must let go of your perfectionist nature.
+As a matter a fact, you shouldn’t be embarrassed when things don’t turn out as expected.
+Everyone is fallible, and nobody is ever perfect no matter how they appear to be on the surface.

 It’s okay that I’m not perfect…